What is a bonding session?

 The second reason not to rush for me is that I'm not trying to pose you.
 Not trying to get your babe to fall asleep.
 A lot of posed newborn sessions require that the babe be sleeping for photographs.
 I'm not against a sleeping babe at all, but it's not necessary for my sessions.
 What I'm looking to capture is just the relationship between you and your little one.
 Whatever that looks like, whatever happens during that hour.
 Your bond, your feelings, your love.

 Toddlers can be really challenging because they don't really want to stand still, don't want to do what they're asked to do.
-But that doesn't mean that you shouldn't do the session.
-Toddler sessions are amazing!
-So much joy and energy and love.
-It just might be a bit of a workout.
-I try to play games with older kids, get them to engage, even for moments at a time.
+But I LOVE toddler sessions.
+They are some of the most hilarious, genuine, amazing sessions.
+They are filled with so much joy and energy and love.
+But prepare yourself: it just might be a bit of a workout.
+I try to play games with toddlers, get them to engage, even for moments at a time.
 We don't need them to sit still the entire time.
 We want them to be themselves.
+We want them to play.

 If you're thinking newborn: Some photographers require newborn sessions to be done in the first ten days.
 I consider newborn sessions to be anything in the first three months, often called the Fourth Trimester.
 The reason I don't rush to do newborn sessions is two-fold.
 One: because some mamas aren't ready for photographs so quickly.
 I know I wasn't.
 I was in a lot of pain after my birth, and certainly didn't feel like being photographed.
 I struggled to leave the house for weeks after my birth.
 I couldn't have made it to a studio, even if I wasn't the one being photographed.
 I want mothers who come in with their babies to feel confident when they walk into the space.
 I want them to feel good in their bodies, and ready for pictures.
 The mama wearing black clothes in front of a black wall does a lot to eliminate the focus on our postpartum bodies, but the goal for the session is for the mama to feel ready inside and out.
 It often takes a few weeks (or months) for women to feel ready to put themselves back into the world, back into the public eye.